(Note: Updated Nov. 5 with news of CPRA’s approval.)

 Growing data privacy concerns

-Data regulation and consumer privacy concerns are gaining steam across the globe and will be a big draw for voters as the head to the polls.
+Data regulation and consumer privacy concerns are gaining steam across the globe and will continue to be a hot topic.

-These regulations are slow moving at the federal level, but it’s likely we can see them in the near future.
+These regulations have been slow-moving at the federal level, but it’s likely we can see them in the near future.
 In the meantime, many other states are making moves to introduce their own legislation.

 Because of this, it’s critical that nonprofits proactively maintain quality data records, evaluate vendor partnerships and stay knowledgeable on the latest legislation.